Content table

 Fruits

-You can’t go wrong with fruits, and when it comes to estrogen, some are better than others.
+You can’t go wrong with fruits, and when it comes to estrogen, some are better than others—such as Oranges and berries.

 Oranges, being rich in vitamin C, help with hormone production and metabolism.
-Plus, fibers and flavonoids in these fruits keep your body’s digestive system working well, acting like a natural estrogen booster.
+Plus, fibers and flavonoids in these fruits keep your body’s digestive system working well, serving as a natural estrogen booster.

 Grains